AndyDingo/PerthFurStats_TelegramBot/README.md

 A bot for the Perthfurs Safe for work Telegram group chat.
 Could in theory be used for other groups, if the dataset is changed.

 # Projects
-- pfsTelegramBot is the main windows UI version of the bot
+- pfsTelegramBot is the main windows UI version of the bot, which has commands enabled.
-- pfsChatLog is the IoT version for Raspberry Pi
+- pfsChatLog is the Windows 10 IoT version, for Raspberry Pi, which does not have commands enabled.

 # TODO (Copied from TODO.txt)
 - Work out a way to determine what emoji stickers represent.